 Rob Burbea

 - Tasshin wrote a beautiful introduction to Burbea’s work: Rob Burbea: Ordinary Guy, Werewolf, Eternal Wanderer.
-It is a lovely place to start because you can see the personal warmth and love of connection that Tasshin has with Rob’s work.
-Also, he helpfully included a list of suggested talks to begin exploring Burbea’s seemingly endless body of work, along with a map of how he sees Rob’s ideas.
-Start here!
+He helpfully included a list of suggested talks to begin exploring Burbea’s seemingly endless body of work, along with a map of how he sees Rob’s ideas.

-- Michael W. Taft did a podcast interview with Rob, which is actually the first encounter I had with Burbea’s ideas.
+- Michael Taft did an interview with Rob, which is the first encounter I had with Burbea’s ideas.
 I recommend it, and my notes on it are below.

-Michael W. Taft interviews Rob Burbea on his podcast, Deconstructing Yourself, back in August of 2018.
+Michael W. Taft interviews Rob Burbea on his podcast, Deconstructing Yourself.

 - Burbea spoke about his origin of interest in this field as being rooted in dissatisfaction of most spiritual answers today about emptiness.
 While not quite the same, it resonated with me because my own exploration of philosophy and spirituality is rooted in dissatisfaction with the strict religious answers I was taught growing up.
 In particular, there is such a huge obsession with Heaven and God (above / in the skies), whereas I am more interested in what’s within, the nature of reality itself (below / on the ground).